 The Company’s inspection program consists of audits of a sample of in-progress (crew on-site) and post-construction work.
 This sampling approach seems designed to determine general compliance with methods and procedures by the contractor, and is not sufficiently comprehensive to ensure that each job is completed correctly.
 For this, the Company relies on its contractors with apparent shortfalls.
 A more robust procedure, which includes written evidence that an inspection of the work was performed by the crew foreman, would be appropriate, either as part of the D-4 Form or as a separate checklist retained by the Company.
 To date, PSE has not implemented such a robust and verifiable inspection procedure.

-This is a violation of WAC 480-93-180 for not following plans and procedures.

 Incorrect Record of Deactivated Service – In data request Public Counsel No. 006, the Company was requested to provide a list of all the service lines abandoned between January 1, 2004, and the date of the data request.
 The list of approximately 20,700 service lines that were cut-and-capped identifies the status of the service lines as either Active or Deactivated.
 The 8410 Greenwood North service line is categorized as Deactivated.
 Asked to explain the difference between an Active and Deactivated Status, PSE stated that an Active designation is assigned if the gas main from which the service line was disconnected is still active and a Deactivated status is assigned if the main has been subsequently retired.
 Exhibit No. SC-8 includes the pertinent responses to the data requests.